anyaevostinar/anyaevostinar.github.io/classes/208-s24/syllabus.md

 Research has also shown that handwritten instead of typed notes help you retain the information better.

 * Pay attention to longer-term homework assignments and start early:
-When I've asked students what advice they'd give to future 201 students, the most common thing they said was to start the homework early!
-The homeworks are likely slightly longer than you experienced in intro, as the goal is to help you learn to create more complex programs and make design decisions.
+When I've asked students what advice they'd give to future 208 students, the most common thing they said was to start the homework early!
 By starting early, you have more opportunities to work through problems that come up and time to ask for help!
 Even if you can't immediately start on the homework, read over the prompt so that your brain can start thinking about it in the background; it really does help!

 * Test your code: One of the key parts of writing successful code is debugging it - testing whether it works, finding where it doesn’t, and fixing it so it does.
-The assignments in this class are likely more complex than what you saw in intro, so you’ll need to spend more time making sure that your code works.
+C is a notoriously unhelpful language when it comes to errors, so you’ll need to spend more time making sure that your code works.
 Learning to debug your code is essential for any later coding projects you may do.

 * Ask questions and reach out for help: If you have a question about something, chances are other people do too.
 By asking questions in class, on the forum, and in office hours, you'll keep up with the course and gain a deeper understanding of the concepts.